d-ronin/d-ronin.github.io/_docs/development-setup/using-automated-builds-from-jenkins.md

 If we click on #288, we can see the page for the individual build:

-{% include figure image_path="/assets/images/docs/FM4RnLpSR2RR6s9VKEWS_jenky2.png" alt="" caption="Jenkins build page" %}
+{% include figure image_path="/assets/images/docs/FM4RnLpSR2RR6s9VKEWS_jenky2.png" alt="Individual Jenkins build page" caption="Jenkins build page" %}

 Ignore the changes information.
 The useful part of the page is at the bottom.
 There are three configurations: